Abdullah-TU/Research-Publications/README.md

 * SO<sub>4</sub><sup>2−</sup>, Cl<sup>−</sup>, and F<sup>−</sup> had a significant role in predictive accuracy.
 * The Moran's I index for F<sup>−</sup> and SO<sub>4</sub><sup>2−</sup> demonstrates strong spatial autocorrelation and implies clustering of similar origins.

-### 📚 Citation
+## Citation

-If you use this work, please cite the original publication:
+If you use any part of this research, please cite:

 > Islam, A. R. M. T., Mamun, M. A.-A., Hasan, M., Aktar, M. N., Uddin, M. N., Siddique, M. A. B., Chowdhury, M. H., Islam, M. S., Bari, A. B. M. M., Idris, A. M., & Senapathi, V. (2025).
 Optimizing coastal groundwater quality predictions: A novel data mining framework with cross-validation, bootstrapping, and entropy analysis. *Journal of Contaminant Hydrology, 269*, 104480. [https://doi.org/10.1016/j.jconhyd.2024.104480](https://doi.org/10.1016/j.jconhyd.2024.104480)